bragonese1/readme-generator/README.md

 ReadME Generator

 ## Description
-This project allows the user to generate a readMe using the command line.
+This allows a user to generate a ReadME from the command line of their terminal.

 ## Table of Contents
 * [Install](#installation)